Skyline Cellular Elevator Emergency Phone Solution

 Cellular is the viable solution.
 Here’s how to customize cellular for emergency use:

-• For ASME code compliance, you will need to ensure your solution allows the monitoring party to identify the caller’s location down to the elevator cab number without aid from the caller.
+• For ASME code compliance, ensure your solutions allow the monitoring party to identify the caller’s location, including the elevator cab number, without assistance from the caller.

-• You should have a direct connection to power and a battery backup with minimum standby and talk time for use in power outages.
+• You should have a dedicated phone line for power and a battery backup with sufficient standby and talk time to ensure functionality during power outages.

 How exactly does Kings III Skyline cellular service work?